 At my event the previous day, I was asked, “Do you think we are headed for a recession?”

 I said there are always ups and downs and for every person who cuts way back is another who doesn’t.
 “We’re at this show, and all our vendors are telling us to cut back because there will be a recession next year.”

 And that’s how it happens, my friends.
-People fear the worst, cut orders, drop demand, and it becoming reality.
+People fear the worst, cut orders, and drop demand, and it becomes reality.

 Yes, there is still ground to make up, as visits to malls of various types showcase resiliency, according to Placer.ai.